🔵

 8

-Discuss the top items and decide on next steps.
+Discuss the top items and decide on next steps together.

 Ready to prioritize together?